csound-plugins/ctcsound7/README.rst

 ctcsound7
 =========

 Python bindings for Csound using ctypes.
-Can be used from python >= 3.8

 This bindings can be used with any version of csound >= 6.18.
-It is a drop-in replacement of ctcsound, with the difference that can be used with any csound version.
+Csound 7 is explicitely supported.

 Installation